Buy or Sell X4 Pharmaceuticals Inc. (XFOR) Stock Now | Don't Try to Be a Top Gun

 Sponsored

+The average price from analysts is $4.79, which is $4.31 above the current price.
 XFOR currently public float of 68.54M and currently shorts hold a 2.23% ratio of that float.
-Today, the average trading volume of XFOR was 1.41M shares.
+Today, the average trading volume of XFOR was 1.43M shares.

 XFOR’s Market Performance